-23,226 graduates registered as still living in the West Midlands.
-Approximately 14% of our alumni. ## Warwick Medical School students worked in the region's hospitals and GP surgeries in 2011/12.
+graduates registered as still living in the West Midlands.
+Approximately 14% of our alumni.
+55655555 520 Warwick Medical School students worked in the region's hospitals and GP surgeries in 2011/12.
 University teaching hospitals also help keep talented graduates working in the local area after they finish their studies.
 The University's association with our local hospitals helps attract world-leading consultants and medical researchers to the region, whose expertise directly benefits local people through cutting-edge treatment and care.

-In 2009 the Clinical Trials Unit building was completed at Gibbet Hill at a cost of £4m.
+In 2009 the Clinical Trials Unit building was completed at Gibbet Hill at a cost of £400m.

 Global connections Bringing a global reputation and international connections Through our global reputation and international connections, the University of Warwick brings significant benefits to the regional economy and our local communities.
 The role universities play in attracting inward investment is well known.
 In Warwick's case, the relationship between WMG, Jaguar Land Rover and Tata has helped strengthen investment in advanced automotive manufacturing in Coventry and Warwickshire.
 The SQW report concluded that 'the presence of a major inward investor like Tata [at the University] gives a positive signal to other major firms to consider investing and potentially locating in the West Midlands'.
 An example of this is the £100m investment being made by Jaguar Land Rover and Tata and the UK Government for the development of the National Automotive Innovation Campus at the University.
 This state-of-the-art new building on Warwick's campus was announced at the end of 2012.

-8,350 international students from 72 different countries on campus in 2011/12.

-\$5.5bn the projected economic activity worldwide from CUSP research and new technologies.
+8,350 Warwick is one of the UK's most culturally diverse universities, with 8,350 international students from 72 different countries on campus in 2011/12. ■ \$5.5bn the projected economic activity worldwide from CUSP research and new technologies.